egnica/FM-ToDoList/README.md

 4. **layouts/ToDoList/records:** This part tells the API to retrieve records from a layout named ToDoList.

 ## Adding NextResponse as a utility

 - NextResponse.json() is our way of sending structured, JSON-formatted data back to the client, along with the appropriate status code if needed.
 This keeps responses consistent, whether they’re for successful requests or errors.
+- The app router design doesn’t use req and res - "POST(req, res)" directly.
+Instead, you handle the request with req and create the response with NextResponse.